-If enabled, you can use the three three overlay volume, or align the Overlay volume with the anatomical data.
+If enabled, you can use the to register the Overlay volume, or align the Overlay volume with the anatomical data.
 This changes the registration file.
 Use the Tools, fMRI, Register Functional Overlay command to bring up a dialog box containing arrow buttons.
 Use these buttons along with the associated parameters to move the Overlay volume.